ActiveLogin/ActiveLogin.Authentication/docs/bankid.md

 All of the default claims behaviour are implemented in `BankIdDefaultClaimsTransformer` and this is the only transformer added by default.

-#### IBankIdClaimsTransformer
+#### Implementing IBankIdClaimsTransformer

-You are also able to create your own transformer by inheriting it from the interface 'IBankIdClaimsTransformer'. `BankIdClaimsTransformationContext` will contain the relevant context, and also the already issued list of claims that you can transform.
+You are also able to create your own transformer by inheriting it from the interface `IBankIdClaimsTransformer`. `BankIdClaimsTransformationContext` will contain the relevant context, and also the already issued list of claims that you can transform.

 Once implemented, register your implementation using: